The Most Expensive Fancy Blue Diamonds Ever Sold

 Lastly, the Bvlgari Blue was sold at Christie's New York in October 2010 for USD 15.7 million ($1.4 million per carat).
 This diamond was last purchased in Rome in the late 70s by an anonymous private collector for a mere one million.
 Considering the price appreciation over the years, it is phenomenal!

-The staggering price of this precious Blue diamond reminds us all how very valuable and highly sought-after Blue diamonds are.
-There is no doubt regarding the diamond’s beauty as well as the undeniable value of Colored Diamonds.
+The staggering price of this precious Blue diamond serves as a reminder of the high value of Blue diamonds.
+There is no doubt regarding the diamond’s beauty and the undeniable value of Colored Diamonds

 In 2014 the 13.22 carat blue diamond became by far the largest blue diamond of such a vivid color ever to be sold at auction.
 Other large blue diamonds, such as the Wittelsbach Graff, can’t compare as the color was not near this saturation.

 The previous record for such a stone was held by the 10.95 carat fancy vivid blue, which also happened to have been sold by Christie’s back in October 2010 in New York.
 That diamond was sold for a record price of $15.76 million, or just over $1.44 million per carat.
-The world record per carat for a fancy vivid blue was sold a year earlier at $1.69 million per carat for a 6.01 carat fancy vivid blue diamond.
+The world record blue diamond price per carat for a fancy vivid blue was sold a year earlier at $1.69 million per carat for a 6.01-carat fancy vivid blue diamond.

 The Sky is the Limit when Passion Investments are Made